LogentriesCommunity/le_appengine_py/README.md

   - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname' Running `python getKey.py --register` will set up the following default   `AppEngine/AppEngine.log`

-Once this is done properly, simple import logging in the files you wish to log from and use the python logging module as normal for it to log to Logentries also.
+Once this is done properly, simply import logging in the files you wish to log from and use the python logging module as normal for it to log to Logentries also.

 For example: